Argentina

 In Partnership with Reforestarg, we stand against deforestation, planting and donating trees in damaged zones (consequence mainly of forest fires) helping at the same time to compensate for our carbon footprint.
 To plant a tree is leaving a part of your legacy in Argentina, and promoting hope for future generations.

-You can take part in this initiative by volunteering at tree-planting ceremonies (can be arranged at specific destinations in your itinerary) or you can also donate a native tree for each passenger who travels to Patagonia.
+You can take part in this initiative by volunteering at tree-planting ceremonies (which can be arranged at specific destinations in your itinerary) or you can also donate a native tree for each passenger who travels to Patagonia.

 • In Partnership with the South Pole, we are the first travel company in Argentina to compensate for all the CO2 emissions you’ll make during your trip when traveling by land.